 On average, industry employment should grow 19 percent, a full 10 percentage points faster than the U.S. average, creating upwards of 500,000 new jobs.

 The fastest-growing industry will likely be home and healthcare services.
 Manufacturing jobs will increase by six percent, while other major metros expect to see a four percent decrease.
 The region will also continue to significantly outpace the nation in construction jobs, legal services, computer systems design, air transportation, spectator sports and engineering services.

 The population will be more diverse thanks to international migration, that’s expected to overtake natural increase as the main source of population growth.
 Already, one in every nine Orlando residents has moved here since 2010, half of them from another country.
 This strong in-migration will allow Orlando to lead the nation in racial and ethnic diversity growth in the coming years.

 5. Demographic Shifts

 Today’s first graders will graduate at a time when they’ll be more likely to run into a senior citizen on the street than a high school senior.
-By 2030, one in every five Americans is projected to be 65 and older, soon after seniors will outnumber children in the U.S. for the first time in history.
-Despite Orlando’s lower than average median age, the region will hit this historic demographic milestone before the rest of the country.
+By 2030, one in every five Americans is projected to be 65 and older, and soon after, seniors will outnumber children in the U.S. for the first time in history.
+Despite Orlando’s lower-than-average median age, the region will hit this historic demographic milestone before the rest of the country.
 This shift carries many implications in the areas of workforce supply, education, healthcare and mobility.

 Today’s first graders will move through a school system grappling with educator shortages.
-An additional 135,400 students are projected to be enrolled by 2030 creating a demand of more than 29,000 new teachers.
+An additional 135,400 students are projected to be enrolled by 2030, creating a demand for more than 29,000 new teachers.